 The programme will buy out your time on your current salary and will be managed as a secondment.

-Successful applicants will have an interest in impact generation through industry collaboration and/or commercialisation of research
+- Motivation – interest in impact generation through industry collaboration and/or commercialisation of research

 How to apply